 - Loan-to-Value Requirements (LTV and CLTV): The minimum Loan-to-Value (LTV) is 50%, and the maximum Combined Loan-to-Value (CLTV) is 105%.

-- Front-End (Housing) Ratio: No less than 30% and no more than 40%.
-MOHCD may consider a maximum front-end ratio up to 43% if two or more indicators are present:
+- Front-End (Housing) Ratio: No less than 30% and no more than 43%.
+MOHCD may consider a maximum front-end ratio of up to 45% if two or more indicators are present:

 - Proven ability to devote a larger amount of income to housing expenses.
 The applicant has made rental payments for 12 consecutive months that are equal to or greater than the proposed monthly payments for the housing being purchased